carbm1/CognosModule/README.md

 Create a dedicated VM running Windows Server 2019 or Windows 10 Pro 1809+ for your automation scripts.

+## License
+Commercial use of this module is strictly prohibited unless granted by CAMTech Computer Services, LLC in writing.

+Arkansas Public Schools Districts are granted a free use license of this module for their internal purposes.
+Use by a third party on behalf of a district, financial gain, data analysis, or marketing is prohibited.

+(c) CAMTech Computer Services, LLC.
+All rights reserved.

 ## Requirements
 Git ````https://git-scm.com/download/win````